-What You Need to Know Before Buying a Home Health Care Franchise Business
+What You Need to Know Before Starting a Home Health Care Business in Franchise

-Before you consider joining a home health care franchise system to start your own home care business, there are some important areas you should consider to make sure you’re making the best business decision.
+Before you consider starting a home health care business in a franchise system or start your own home care business, there are some important areas you should consider to make sure you’re making the best business decision.
 To assist you with making this important move into a franchise business opportunity, we’ve compiled the following list of key areas for you to consider.

 1. Do you understand the franchise agreement?